rancher/rancher/docs/running-rancher/index.md

 ### Launching Rancher Server

-On your Linux machine, the command to run Rancher is simple.
+On your Linux machine with Docker installed, the command to start Rancher is simple.

 `docker run -d --restart=always -p 8080:8080 rancher/server`